 Vertically scaling instance types

-If necessary, you can select a larger or smaller instance type for a Data Hub or Data Lake cluster after it has been deployed.
+If necessary, you can select a larger or smaller instance type for a Data Hub or Data Lake cluster after it has been deployed in AWS and Azure.

 You must stop the Data Lake or Data Hub cluster before you vertically scale any of the instances.